 Replacing a Faulty Motorised Valve

 Switch off the boiler and then the electricity supply to it by removing the fuse from the plug or fused spur outlet.
 Drain down the system.
-Undo the compression joints where the motorised valve is connected to the pipe work.
+Undo the compression joints where the motorised valve is connected to the pipework.
 You will need to hold the body of the valve while doing this to prevent any undue force on the pipes.
-Obviously removing the unit on a three port can be a little tricky.
+Obviously removing the unit on a three-port can be a little tricky.
 If it cannot be removed, the pipes will have to be cut and later extended to suit the new unit.

 Remove the olives from the pipe ends and clean to remove debris and dirt.
 Olives can sometimes be eased off with the help of a wrench.
 If not, cut them at an angle with a junior hacksaw.

 Slide the nuts for the new unit onto the pipe ends followed by the new olives.
-Now carefully manoeuvre the valve into position so that the pipe ends all sit into the outlets of the valve fully.
+Now carefully maneuver the valve into position so that the pipe ends all sit into the outlets of the valve fully.
 Tighten the nut on each connection holding the valve body to prevent twisting.
 Wire up the new unit as detailed above and in accordance with the manufacturer’s instructions

 Refill the system and inspect the work to ensure there are no leaks.
 Reconnect the power supply and switch on the boiler.
 Run the system to ensure all is operating correctly